 - Talk to your vet or local behaviourist.
 Many owners forget and leave contacting their vet until the week before fireworks.
 This limits what they can do to help and even if you want some sedatives sometimes a trial dose is recommended before the night itself to check how well it will work.

 - Although ADAPTIL will work well within 24 hours it is also advised to buy your ADAPTIL well before fireworks as dogs can even get stressed as the nights get longer having associated this with fireworks.
 ADAPTIL will help reduce this stress and build up and help them cope better on the night.
-See our blog for more info of what you can do on the night.
-INSERT LINK
+Read our blog for top tips to help your dog stay calm around fireworks.

 1 Blackwell E, Bradshaw J and Casey R (2013) Fear responses to noises in domestic dogs: Prevalence, risk factors and co-occurrence with other fear related behaviour.
 Applied Animal Behaviour Science.
 145:15-25